zyxrhythm/zyxw/README.txt

 --
 0. To read the license: https://github.com/zyxrhythm/zyxw/blob/Alpha/LICENSE

 0.5   To note: This was created out of my 'not that much of a "free time"' while working as a tech support representative for a web host company.
 And though every now and then, but NOT that often, I try to test and "optimize" it, this version is far from being "refined".
 Keep in mind that this is an "Alpha" release.
-I'm far fom being an expert when it comes to programming with the best practices, and currently, I just do programming for fun and on my 'not that much of a "free time"'.
+I'm far from being an master when it comes to 'programming with the best practices', and currently, I just do programming for fun, and on my 'not that much of a "free time"'.
 BUT AFAIK this is stable, gets the job done, and works pretty well for the particular use case I have "conceptualized" while creating it.     :0)
 --

 1. Your server/host is running a Unix-like Operating System, like Ubuntu and CentOS!